Content updates

 When negotiating a child protection care agreement with each parent, take into consideration the provisions of any parenting order (or private agreement) to help minimise any disruptions to a child’s life.

 In addition to a child’s parent, a third party (for example, a relative) can have orders made in their favour in respect of a child.
 This may include the third party being given parental responsibility, and the right to live with, spend time with, or communicate with the child.
-Where this arises, seek legal advice from an OCFOS lawyer to determine whether the person is regarded as a parent for the purpose of a child protection care agreement (Child Protection Act 1999, section 11.)
+Where this arises, seek legal advice from an OCFOS lawyer to determine whether the person is regarded as a parent for the purpose of a child protection care agreement (Child Protection Act, 1999, section 11).

-Where a parenting order exists, a copy of the sealed order should be sighted to verify its existence, and a copy attached to ICMS.
+Where a parenting order exists, a sealed copy of the order should be sighted to verify its existence, and a copy attached to ICMS.
 Request the order from the parents (or their legal representative, with the consent of the parents) in the first instance.
 Should they refuse to provide it, contact Court Services for assistance.
 (Refer to Procedure 7 Family Courts.)

 Placement hierarchy using a child protection care agreement